Your Safety Is Our Top Priority

 The next step is to clean the tooth.
 Then your dentist will fill it with an inert, biocompatible material.
 This will stabilize the structure of the tooth and prevent further decay.

 While root canals have a painful reputation, most patients actually experience pain caused by the infection, not the root canal procedure.
-Many patients even enjoy pain relief after the dentist removes the infection, cleans and seals the tooth
+Many patients even enjoy pain relief after the dentist removes the infection, and cleans and seals the tooth.

 Root Canal Symptoms